 This fraternity was founded on the C-SC campus as the Mathetropian Literary Society in October 1868.
 In 1926, they changed their name to Mu Theta Nu- Alpha and Omega Chapter.
 In 1959, they became the Zeta Pi chapter of Tau Kappa Epsilon.
 The men of Tau Kappa Epsilon currently reside on the first floor of Ziegler Hall.
 Organizational objective: The promotion and development of the following basic principles: love, charity and esteem.

-Kappa Alpha Psi was founded on January 5th, 1911 on the campus of Indiana University in Bloomington, Indiana.
-The Eta Kappa Chapter at Culver-Stockton College was chartered on May 5th, 1974.
-Kappa Alpha Psi is one of the 9 Historically African American Fraternities & Sororities, which makes up the National Pan-Hellenic Council.
-The Fraternity's fundamental purpose is Honorable Achievement in Every Field of Human Endeavour.
+Kappa Alpha Psi was founded on January 5, 1911 on the campus of Indiana University in Bloomington, Indiana.
+The Eta Kappa Chapter at Culver-Stockton College was chartered on May 5, 1974.
+Kappa Alpha Psi is one of the nine historically African American fraternities and sororities, which makes up the National Pan-Hellenic Council.
+The fraternity's fundamental purpose is Honorable Achievement in Every Field of Human Endeavour.
 Fashioning achievement as it's purpose, Kappa Alpha Psi began uniting college men of culture, patriotism and honor in a bond of fraternity.

 Mu Gamma Chapter of this national social fraternity for women was installed May 14, 1927.
 The local society was founded in 1867 as Zetolophian Literary Society, later Zeta Lambda Sigma.
 The women of Chi Omega live in Cason Hall.
 Purpose: A social sorority that offers the bonds of sisterhood as it stresses purposes and values to encourage growth throughout the years.